Mazid2003/Job-practice/DSA/Readme.md

 > - 🚀 *Perfect for FAANG, product-based companies, and competitive programming.*
 > - 📌 *Feel free to explore the PDF and playlists to build a solid foundation.*
+> - 🚀 *Mastering Data Structures is the foundation of strong problem-solving skills and system design understanding.*